aosabook/500lines/same-origin-policy/doc/chapter.md

-Note that the callback function executed is the same as the one that's included in the response (`cb = resp.@cb`), but _not_ necessarily the same as the padding.
+Note that the callback function executed is the same as the one that's included in the response (`cb = resp.@cb`), but _not_ necessarily the same as `padding` in the original JSONP request.
 In other words, for the JSONP communication to work, the server is responsible for properly constructing a response that includes the original padding as the callback function (i.e., ensure that `JsonRequest.padding = JsonpResponse.cb`).
-In principle, the server, if desired, can choose to include any other callback (or any piece of JavaScript) that is completely different from the requested padding.
-This highlights one downside of JSONP: You must ensure that the server you are making a JSONP request to is completely trustworthy.
+In principle, the server can choose to include any other callback function (or any piece of JavaScript) that has nothing to do with `padding` in the request.
+This highlights one potential risk of JSONP: The server that accepts the JSONP requests must be completely trustworthy and secure, because it basically has the ability to execute any piece of Javascript code in your document.

-Furthermore, even if the server itself may be free of malicious intent, you must also rely on it being secure.
-For example, let us consider the following counterexample that shows how JSONP may lead to a violation of the integrity property.
-Here, a hacker (controlling `Browser0`) sends an HTTP request that contains a piece of malicious content (`Resource1`), which is accepted and stored by `Server`.
+Yet another risk with JSONP is its vulenrability to cross-site request forgery (CSRF) attacks.
+Consider the following scenario from our Alloy model.
+Suppose that the calendar application (`CalenderServer`) makes its resouces available to third-party sites using a JSONP endpoint (`GetSchedule`).
+To restrict access to the resources, `CalendarServer` only sends back a response with the schedule for a user if the request contains a cookie that correctly identifies that user.

+Once a server provides an HTTP endpoint as a JSONP service, anyone can make a JSONP request to it, including malicious sites.
+In this scenario, the ad banner page from `EvilServer` includes a _script_ tag that causes a `GetSchedule` request, with a callback function called `Leak` as `padding`.
+Typically, the developer of `AdBanner` does not have direct access to the victim user's session cookie (`Mycookie`) for `CalendarServer`.
+However, because the JSONP request is being sent to `CalendarServer`, the browser automatically includes `MyCookie` as part of the request; `CalendarServer`, having received a JSONP request with `MyCookie`, will return the victim's resource (`MySchedule`) wrapped inside the padding `Leak`.

 ![jsonp-instance-1](fig-jsonp-1.png)

-In the next step, a trusted browser (`Browser1`) makes a JSONP request to `Server`, which returns a JSONP response that correctly includes the requested padding, but also the malicious data (`Resource1`) as its payload. `Browser1` then executes the callback function with the malcious data as its argument, which could lead to further security consequences.
+In the next step, the browser interprets the JSONP response as a call to `Leak(MySchedule)`.
+The rest of the attack is simple; `Leak` can simply be programmed to forward the input argument to `EvilServer`, allowing the attacker to access the victim's sensitive information.

 ![jsonp-instance-2](fig-jsonp-2.png)

 ### PostMessage

 PostMessage is a new feature in HTML5 that allows scripts from two documents (of possibly different origins) to communicate to each other.
 It is a more disciplined alternative to the method of setting the `domain` property, which is prone to mistakes, as we've already seen.
-However, PostMessage isn't without its own security risks, unless used carefully.
+However, PostMessage isn't without its own security risks unless used carefully.

 PostMessage is a browser API function that takes two arguments: (1) the data to be sent (`message`), and (2) the URL of the document receiving the message (`targetOrigin`):